fauna-labs/fauna-workers/README.md

 When you created your database, you specified a Region Group.
 Connections to the database need to be configured with the corresponding Region Group endpoint.
 If this is a child database, the Region Group will already be set to match the parent database.
 If your database is in the `Classic` region group, then the default configuration is already set.
 Otherwise, configure your project for the correct Region Group as follows:

 1. Refer to the [Region Groups][fauna-region-groups] documentation to obtain the correct endpoint for your Region Group.
-1. Set the `FAUNA_DOMAIN` environment variable to the endpoint you obtain in the previous step.
+1. Set the `FAUNA_DOMAIN` environment variable to the appropriate endpoint.

+    EU Region Group:
     ```console
     $ wrangler secret put FAUNA_DOMAIN
+    Enter the secret text you'd like assigned to the variable FAUNA_DOMAIN on the script named rest-api:
+    db.eu.fauna.com
+    🌀  Creating the secret for script name rest-api
+    ✨  Success!
+Uploaded secret FAUNA_DOMAIN.
+    ```

+    US Region Group:
+    ```console
+    $ wrangler secret put FAUNA_DOMAIN
+    Enter the secret text you'd like assigned to the variable FAUNA_DOMAIN on the script named rest-api:
+    db.us.fauna.com
+    🌀  Creating the secret for script name rest-api
+    ✨  Success!
+Uploaded secret FAUNA_DOMAIN.
     ```

 ## Testing your API